DJI Osmo Pocket 3 Review (2026)

 Final Verdict

-The DJI Osmo Pocket 3 is the most impressive pocket camera ever made.
-Its combination of portability, image quality, and gimbal stabilization makes it unbeatable for creators who are always on the move.
-ActiveTrack 6.0 works flawlessly, the 1-inch sensor delivers beautiful footage, and the 2-inch rotatable screen solves every ergonomic complaint from the Pocket 2.
+The DJI Osmo Pocket 3 is one of the most accomplished pocket cameras released to date.
+Its combination of portability, image quality, and gimbal stabilisation is hard to beat for creators always on the move.
+ActiveTrack 6.0 is consistently reliable, the 1-inch sensor delivers strong footage, and the 2-inch rotatable screen addresses the main ergonomic gripes about the Pocket 2.

 Our Rating